DefinitelyNotJah/Naberius/README.md

 censys_secret | Your [Censys](https://censys.io/)'s Secret Key

 Everything is absolutely free and you should not pay for access.
-If you want, you can go the extra mile and pay for the API usage for better performance etc..
+If you want to, you can go the extra mile and pay for the API usage for better performance etc..
 But I do not recommend doing that.
 ### Setup & Run
 ```bash
 	pm2 start index.js